 - 1 1/2 Tbsp water

 - 1/2 tsp soy sauce

 - 1/2 tsp honey

-- Mix the ingredients for the marinade together in a small bowl.
-Pour half of it over the pork tenderloin and refrigerate overnight.
-Reserve and refrigerate the rest of the marinade to use as a sauce.
+- To make the marinade, mix the curry paste, coconut milk, lime juice, oil, and sugar in a small bowl.
+Pour half the mixture over the pork tenderloin and refrigerate overnight.
+Reserve and refrigerate the rest.

-- Take pork and remaining marinade out of refrigerator 20 minutes before you want to cook it.
+- Take the pork and remaining marinade out of the refrigerator 20 minutes before you want to cook it.
 Preheat oven to 350°F.

 - Heat a grill pan over high heat.
 Grill pork 2 minutes on one side, flip and grill for 2 minutes on the other.
 Then grill for 30 seconds each on the remaining 2 sides.

-- Cook the pork in the oven for 25 minutes (or until it reaches an internal temperature of 160°F), turning once in the middle of cooking.
+- Cook the pork in the oven for 25 minutes (or until it reaches an internal temperature of 160°F), flipping once halfway through.
 You can cook it in your grill pan if it’s oven-safe or transfer it to a baking sheet.

 - Take the pork out of the oven, tent it, and let it rest tented for 10 minutes.

-- While the pork is resting, heat the sauce in a small saucepan over very low heat.
+- Add the water, soy sauce, and honey to the remaining marinade and stir to incorporate.
+Heat the mixture in a small saucepan over very low heat.
 After the pork rests, spoon any juices that run from it into the sauce.
 Cook the sauce for about 5 minutes until hot, but not reduced.